+The International Authors Forum (IAF) is thankful for the opportunity to submit its statement on the topic of Exceptions and Limitations for discussion at SCCR41.
 Authors want the widest possible lawful access to their works.
 Authors welcome libraries, archives and educational institutions as vital points of access to their works, but there must be a balance of access and reward to ensure that they can continue to create the works that are enjoyed.
 Research in the UK, An economic analysis of education exceptions (2012, PriceWaterhouseCooper), identified that many authors, particularly of educational works, would potentially stop creating these works due to declining remuneration if a licensing scheme was not in place to fairly reward them for their efforts.
-Recent cases in Canada have shown that the unregulated expansion of the educational exception in their Copyright Modernization Act (2012) has led to significant losses of income for Canadian authors: a likely unintended consequence but an unjust, detrimental effect on authors nonetheless, considering it is their work that is being used for no reward.
+Recent cases in Canada have shown that the unregulated expansion of the educational exception in their Copyright Modernization Act (2012) has led to significant losses of income for Canadian authors: a likely unintended consequence but an unjust, detrimental effect on authors nonetheless, considering it is their work that is being used without compensation.